Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Local log-submodularity

 If $R^p\geq \frac{\beta n}{p}$ then the right-hand side is non-positive, and we are done.
 Otherwise, one obtains the result from Lemma~\ref{l:gaussian_integral}, which we can use since $R^p \leq \frac{\beta n}{p} < \beta + \frac{\beta n}{p}.$ \end{proof}

-We next apply Theorem~\ref{t:p} to the case of the Gaussian measure and the unit ball, to demonstrate straight explicitly how the bounds one can obtain are better than both the volume case and \eqref{eq:sharper_constant}. \begin{cor} Fix $n\geq 2$.
-Let $Z\in\mathcal{Z}^n$, and suppose $C\in\conbod$.
-Then, one has
+We next apply Theorem~\ref{t:p} to the case of the Gaussian measure and the unit ball, to demonstrate straight explicitly how the bounds we obtain improve the volume case and \eqref{eq:sharper_constant}. \begin{cor} Fix $n\geq 2$.
+Let $Z$ be a centered zonoid and $C$ a compact, convex set.
+Then,

 \end{cor}